1. Blog

 Enterprises needed a more robust development solution that could extend over their not-so-structured infrastructure and act as a unifying element in software technology.
 Java’s platform-independent environment and scalability potential (which we’ll talk more about later) was the exact answer to that need.
 And so, the long-time relationship between Java and Enterprise applications began.

-Today, most enterprises prefer to stick with Java because it just works.
+Today, most enterprises prefer to stick with Java because of all the things you can create with it.
 The language has become an integral part of most IT infrastructure systems, and going through all the trouble of changing it to something else for negligible benefits is simply not worth it.
 As they say, if it’s not broken, don’t fix it.

 #2 Libraries